 Santiago Arcos Veintimilla (1991) is a photographer born in Guayaquil, Ecuador.
 Since the age of 19, he has been exploring documentary photography/video and photojournalism.
 He has worked for several newspapers in Ecuador and has published his personal projects in media such as Slate France, World Policy Journal, New York Times, Lens Blog, Yahoo News, A Photo Editor, Madame Figaro China, Soho, Anaconda, Ecuador Terra Incognita and BEX Magazine.

-He has also worked in assignments for Smithsonian's Journeys, Unicef, Unhcr, Hivos, Holcim, Telefonica Foundation and more.
+He has also worked in assignments for Reuters, The Wall Street Journal, Smithsonian's Journeys, UNICEF, UNHCR, Hivos, ECHO, CARE, Holcim, Telefonica Foundation and more.
 His personal work is mainly focused in social and environmental issues.

 He has exhibited his work in the FACA exhibition (Quito, Ecuador), in Arte Actual, and in the Photographic Museum of Humanity.